Karthikkkunal/AI-Powered-Cybersecurity-Assistant-Dashboard/README.md

 For support or inquiries:

 - **Issues**: Open an issue in the [GitHub repository](https://github.com/Karthikkkunal/AI-Powered-Cybersecurity-Assistant-Dashboard/issues).
 - **Contact**: Reach out to the maintainers directly through their GitHub profiles.

+---

+**Empower your cybersecurity operations with the AI-Powered Cybersecurity Assistant Dashboard.**